 Holidays are a wonderful time to relax, slow down and spend time with friends and loved ones.
 They also offer families a valuable opportunity to do something most people would rather avoid: talk about their shared financial interests.

-Every November, Carrie Rosen looks forward to reconnecting with a sort of secondary family – that of her long-standing client.
+Every November, Carrie Rosen looks forward to reconnecting with a sort of secondary family – that of her long-standing client, who recently passed away.

-“Most of her family lives near her, but she’s got a son who lives in Georgia, and he comes home to see everybody every Thanksgiving,” says Rosen.
+“Most of her family lives nearby, but she’s got a son who lives in Georgia, and he comes home to see everybody every Thanksgiving,” says Rosen.
 “Several years ago, we started having a family meeting [around his visit] with the matriarch and all the kids.”

 The meeting revolves around family finances.